 The Israeli government deported the director of Human Rights Watch’s Israel and Palestine office, Omar Shakir, on Monday.
 The organization said the move places Israel in an “ugly club” of authoritarian regimes.
 Israel has accused Shakir of supporting the Boycott, Divestment and Sanctions movement, a nonviolent global campaign aiming to pressure Israel over its treatment of Palestinians.
 A 2017 Israeli law bans foreigners from Israel if they publicly support the BDS movement.
 Omar Shakir joins us from Stockholm to discuss his recent deportation and his plans to address the European Parliament regarding Israel’s systematic repression of Palestinians.
-“The Israeli government, for two and a half years now, has been trying to bar Human Rights Watch’s access to Israel and the occupied Palestinian territory,” he says.
+“The Israeli government, for two-and-a-half years now, has been trying to bar Human Rights Watch’s access to Israel and the occupied Palestinian territory,” he says.

-OMAR SHAKIR: If the Israeli government can deport somebody documenting rights abuse without facing consequence, how can we ever stop rights abuse? … We believe in the right to free expression including the right of all people to call for boycotts or to oppose boycotts as a part of legitimate free expression.
+OMAR SHAKIR: If the Israeli government can deport somebody documenting rights abuse without facing consequence, how can we ever stop rights abuse? … We believe in the right to free expression, including the right of all people to call for boycotts or to oppose boycotts as a part of legitimate free expression.

-AMY GOODMAN: The executive director of the human rights group B’Tselem, Hagai El-Ad, tweeted in response to Shakir’s deportation “International (and Israeli) human rights NGOs have much broader leeway, as we enjoy so many more privileges and protections compared to Palestinian colleagues.
+AMY GOODMAN: The executive director of the human rights group B’Tselem, Hagai El-Ad, tweeted in response to Shakir’s deportation, quote, “International (and Israeli) human rights NGOs have much broader leeway, as we enjoy so many more privileges and protections compared to Palestinian colleagues.
 But in targeting @HRW, Israel aims to deliver a chilling effect across this entire spectrum,” he wrote.

-Well, for more, we go now to Stockholm, Sweden, to speak with Omar Shakir, Israel and Palestine director for Human Rights Watch.
+Well, for more, we go to Stockholm, Sweden, to speak with Omar Shakir, Israel and Palestine director for Human Rights Watch.
 He was just deported and is now traveling around Europe to raise awareness about the Israeli human rights abuses.

 JUAN GONZÁLEZ: And could you talk about that Supreme Court decision?
 What was the basis for it?

-OMAR SHAKIR: The Israeli Supreme Court essentially interpreted the 2017 law that you mentioned earlier that instructs the Interior Ministry to deny entry to boycott supporters to apply to rudimentary, basic human rights advocacy.
-The Supreme Court in essence said that if you challenge the legality of Israel’s settlements, which is a war crime under international law which has been established over many decades, you in essence are attacking the legitimacy of the state of Israel, and as a result, you are harming Israel, posing a threat to the country and that the state is legitimate to deny you entry and therefore deport you.
+OMAR SHAKIR: The Israeli Supreme Court essentially interpreted the 2017 law that you mentioned earlier, that instructs the Interior Ministry to deny entry to boycott supporters, to apply to rudimentary, basic human rights advocacy.
+The Supreme Court, in essence, said that if you challenge the legality of Israel’s settlements, which is a war crime under international law, which has been established over many decades, you, in essence, are attacking the legitimacy of the state of Israel, and as a result, you are harming Israel, posing a threat to the country, and that the state is legitimate to deny you entry, and therefore deport you.

-AMY GOODMAN: So give the example — for example, Airbnb—what did you call for for them?
+AMY GOODMAN: So, give the example — for example, Airbnb, what did you call for for them?

 So we called on Airbnb to delist in settlements.
 We did not call for a boycott of Airbnb.
 We did not call for Airbnb to stop doing business inside Israel proper.
-We were holding Airbnb to the standards under the U.N. guiding principle, the same things we do whether it be dealing with cotton-picking in Uzbekistan or tech companies in China.
+We were holding Airbnb to the standards under the U.N. guiding principle, the same things we do whether it be dealing with cotton picking in Uzbekistan or tech companies in China.
 We call on all companies to respect international law, which is different than calling for them to boycott Israel, much less calling on consumers to boycott that company.

 AMY GOODMAN: Human Rights Watch Executive Director Kenneth Roth criticized Israel’s decision to expel you, Omar Shakir.

 KENNETH ROTH: It’s not about Omar; it’s about Human Rights Watch.
 There’s no point replacing Omar, because our next researcher would have the exact same problem that Omar did. … If Israel can pick our researcher, if Israel can preclude certain topics, imagine what other governments will do?
 China will say, “You cannot monitor Xinjiang.”
 Saudi Arabia will say, “You’ve got to leave Yemen alone.”

 AMY GOODMAN: If you could take that from there, Omar Shakir, and what you’re planning to do right now?

 AMY GOODMAN: Let me go to that issue of the Amnesty researcher.
 In October, Israel issued a travel ban against Laith Abu Zeyad, a Palestinian campaigner for Amnesty.
-Israel prevented him from departing from the West Bank for Jordan where he was planning to attend a relative’s funeral.
+Israel prevented him from departing from the West Bank for Jordan, where he was planning to attend a relative’s funeral.
 Israel also denied entry to Congressmembers Ilhan Omar and Rashida Tlaib, later granting permission for Congressmember Tlaib to visit her family in the occupied West Bank on humanitarian grounds, but she rejected the offer, which included the condition she not promote the Boycott, Divestment and Sanctions movement.
 Israel has also issued a series of travel bans against Omar Barghouti, the founder of BDS movement, and Shawan Jabarin, the director of the Palestinian rights organization Al-Haq.
 Can you comment on these?

 OMAR SHAKIR: Absolutely.
-This decision is coming amid a context in which there is a systematic assault on human rights organizations.
+I mean, this decision is coming amid a context in which there is a systematic assault on human rights organizations.
 And there is a reason why the Israeli government is doing this.
 They are trying to silence the messenger instead of dealing with the core human rights issues that are taking place on the ground.
 But the reality is that these efforts are failing.
 These efforts have only shined a light on the very issues that Israel is trying to cover up.

-But obviously, we didn’t see the same kind of strong principled position in protecting the work of civil society groups that we saw from a range of other governments around the world including the European Union but also Germany, France, many others, as well as civil society groups, not only Palestinian-Israeli, but international, including groups — Jewish-American organizations.
+But, obviously, we didn’t see the same kind of strong principled position in protecting the work of civil society groups that we saw from a range of other governments around the world, including the European Union, but also Germany, France, many others, as well as civil society groups, not only Palestinian-Israeli, but international, including groups — Jewish-American organizations.

-AMY GOODMAN: Finally, in a sharp reversal to more than 40 years of U.S. policy, the Trump administration announced earlier this month that it no longer views Israeli settlements in the occupied West Bank to be a violation of international law.
-In 1978, the State Department issued a legal opinion stating settlements were “inconsistent with international law,” and every U.S. administration, Democratic and Republican, has upheld that.
+AMY GOODMAN: Finally, in a sharp reversal to more than 40 years of U.S. policy, the Trump administration announced earlier this month it no longer views Israeli settlements in the occupied West Bank to be a violation of international law.
+In 1978, the State Department issued a legal opinion stating settlements were, quote, “inconsistent with international law,” and every U.S. administration, Democratic and Republican, has upheld that.
 In 2016, a U.N. resolution declared the settlements a flagrant violation of international law.
 But now Secretary of State Mike Pompeo has announced a reversal in the U.S. position.
 Israel’s embattled Prime Minister Benjamin Netanyahu, who has now been indicted, welcomed Pompeo’s announcement as a historic day for Israel.
 I wanted to play the clip of Palestinian chief negotiator Saeb Erekat condemning the U.S. decision.

-SAEB EREKAT: Israeli colonial settlements in the occupied Palestinian territories, including East Jerusalem, are not only illegal under international law, they are war crimes. … Once the Trump administration decide to undermine international law, once they become an administration that is pro-Israel occupation, pro-Israel war crimes, this constitute a major threat to international peace and security.
+SAEB EREKAT: Israeli colonial settlements in the occupied Palestinian territories, including East Jerusalem, are not only illegal under international law, they are war crimes. … Once the Trump administration decide to undermine international law, once they become an administration that’s pro-Israel’s occupation, pro-Israel war crimes, this constitute a major threat to international peace and security.

-AMY GOODMAN: So that’s Saeb Erekat, Palestinian negotiator.
+AMY GOODMAN: So, that’s Saeb Erekat, Palestinian negotiator.
 Omar Shakir, your final response?

 What we’re facing is the increasingly clear reality today.
-Between the river and the sea, so in the land of Israel and Palestine, you have about 13 million people, about half of whom are Israeli-Jewish and half of whom are Palestinian.
+Between the river and the sea, so in the land of Israel and Palestine, you have about 13 million people, about half of whom are Israeli Jewish and half of whom are Palestinian.
 And Palestinians are treated fundamentally unequally, with different sets of inferior rights, whether they’re in Gaza, the West Bank or in Israel proper.
-That reality has become increasingly transparent and the world needs to take action to stop that.
+That reality has become increasingly transparent, and the world needs to take action to stop that.

 If anything is clear, the fact that international outrage did not stop my deportation should make critically clear that the only way we’re going to be able to stop these abuses from continuing is going to be action and heightened action from the international community.
 I will continue to do this in my role at Human Rights Watch and will continue to do it with our Israeli-Palestinian partners.

-When we come back, more than 340 people in Iraq have been killed since nationwide antigovernment protests began in October.
-We will speak with the Iraqi poet, novelist, scholar Sinan Antoon.
+When we come back, more than 340 people in Iraq have been killed since nationwide anti-government protests began in October.
+We’ll speak with the Iraqi poet, novelist, scholar Sinan Antoon.
 Stay with us.